TheAlbert1/TheAlbert1/README.md

-I'm Albert, a student passionate about networking.
-Welcome to my GitHub profile!
+I'm Albert, a student in Sweden passionate about networking (you know, the kind where there's cables and internet and stuff).
+Welcome to my profile.

 ## About me
 - I'm currently learning networking and programming